 Biochemical Oxygen Demand: Overview, Sources, Principle, Procedure, Measurement Methods

-The biochemical oxygen demand (BOD), also known as biological oxygen demand (BOD), is the quantity of oxygen required or demanded by aerobic microorganisms to decompose the organic matter present in a specific water sample at a particular temperature and over a specific time period.
+The biochemical oxygen demand (BOD), also known as biological oxygen demand (BOD), is the quantity of oxygen required or demanded by aerobic microorganisms to decompose the organic matter present in a specific water sample at a particular temperature and over a specific period.
+Some of the basic points about biochemical oxygen demand are discussed below:

 Biochemical Oxygen demand (BOD) Sources